 Cobb County does not plan to raise property tax rates this year, yet tax bills will go up.

-The state cut the homeowner tax relief grant this year, citing the budget crunch.
+That's because the state cut the homeowner tax relief grant this year, citing the budget crunch.

-That means most Cobb homeowners can expect to see an average increase of $230 on their tax bill next month.
+Most Cobb homeowners can expect to see an average increase of $230 on their tax bill next month.

 Cobb County will have to collect $11.5 million from taxpayers that it would normally receive from the state.
 Other local governments in Georgia will face a similar situation.